adam-jeeni/siren-jeeni/README.md

 ## SirenJeeni Example

-The following Java code uses a set of classes to construct the Siren JSON found at Kevin Swiber's [github Siren Site](https://github.com/kevinswiber/siren)
+The following Java code uses a set of classes to construct the Siren JSON found at [Kevin Swiber's github Siren Site](https://github.com/kevinswiber/siren).

 I'll give a fuller description in time, but it sould be easy to follow.